SammanTasnim/Constrk/README.md

 # Constrk
-This repo brings a WP theme.
-Theme based on a construction company.
+This repo bringing to you a WP theme.
+Based on a construction company.
-Theme owner : Samman Tasnim
+Theme owner : Samman Tasnim,

 Template owner : Unknown